Skip to main content

 In-Person and Virtual Visits

-Use the same form-filling workflow for in-person and telehealth encounters while keeping control of the capture experience in your UI.
+Use the same Form filling workflow for in-person and telehealth encounters while keeping control of the capture experience in your UI.

 Webhook Notifications